joelindra/Nexscrap/README.md

 ## Disclaimer

 This tool is meant for security research and penetration testing with proper authorization.
 Users are responsible for complying with applicable laws and regulations.
 The creators assume no liability for misuse.

+## Contributions

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License